salaboy/opensource/knative-controllers.md

 - **`test`**: another very self-descriptive directory.
 Knative components are quite complex, so I will add more details later on about testing and how the tests are organized for `serving` and `eventing`

+## Creating a new CRD and Controller

+Creating your new CRDs and controllers is a simple process but involves creating different resources and knowing exactly how the code generation will work.
+This section will be showing all the files that are involved in creating new CRDs and their respective controllers code.

+In contrast with other frameworks, Knative choose to not use code generation from the CRDs definitions as these resources doesn't change often and usually are defined just once.